MarianBusila/llm/google-genai/README.md

 ```

 - **prompting.ipynb** - contains examples of setting generation parameters, enum and json prompting, few shotp, Chain of Thought, ReAct, code generation, execution and explanation
+- **evaluation.ipynb** - examples on how to use an LLM as an evaluator for answers provided by another LLM